scottyaslan/ngx-seed/README.md

 # ngx-seed

 The ngx-seed is an seed project for Angular applications written in ES5.
-This project comes complete with SASS compliation and minification, SystemJS build tools for bundling the application JS into a single file, Grunt tasks for minification and compression of the final application JS bundles, npm for dependency management and build scripts, themeing of preinstalled design systems (Angular Material, Teradata Covalent, NiFi Design System), Internationalization (i18n), and JS unit testing and reporting with Karma, Jasmine, and Istanbul.
+This project comes complete with SASS compliation and minification, SystemJS build tools for bundling the application JS into a single file, Grunt tasks for minification and compression of the final application JS bundles, npm for dependency management and build scripts, themeing of preinstalled design systems (Angular Material, Teradata Covalent), Internationalization (i18n), and JS unit testing and reporting with Karma, Jasmine, and Istanbul.

 ## Running ngx-seed demo app locally